The CACREP-Accredited Online Master of Arts in Counseling Program

 Licensure requirements differ from state to state, but most state licensing boards require a master’s degree from a CACREP- or CORE-accredited program.
 We encourage students to research the requirements specific to each state.

 Northwestern University is regionally accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.

-Northwestern University’s on-campus Master of Arts in Counseling Program and Counseling@Northwestern online program have received an eight-year accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP), which renews in 2023.
-A CACREP accredited program allows a student to be license-eligible in most states.
-Some states require more clinical field placement hours and/or coursework then the CACREP standards.
-Once enrolled in the program, Northwestern will work with students to meet their field placement hour requirement and discuss any post-graduate coursework requirements in their resident state.
+Northwestern University’s on-campus Master of Arts in Counseling Program and the Counseling@Northwestern online program have received an eight-year accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The CACREP accreditation renews in 2023.
+A CACREP-accredited program allows a student to be license-eligible in most states.
+Some states require more clinical field placement hours and/or coursework than the CACREP standards.
+Once students enroll in the program, Northwestern will work with students to meet their field placement hour requirement and discuss any post-graduate coursework requirements in their resident state.